 I thought that osteoporosis was something that only affected old ladies.
 But my doctor told me that menopause can also affect bone health. - Yvonne (age 57)

 Research indicates that around 20 percent of bone loss in women happens during their menopausal years.
-In general, postmenopausal women are more likely to experience prolapses or fractures, such as a broken wrist, hip or vertebra.
+In general, women are more likely to experience prolapses or fractures, such as a broken wrist, hip or vertebra, late in postmenopause (10 to 20 years past menopause).

 Osteoporosis is called a ‘silent disease’ because bone loss happens without any warning signs.
 In fact, many people are not aware they have this condition until they have symptoms (such as back pain) or suffer a fracture or vertebral collapse.
 The good news is that by caring for your body the pitfall of osteoporosis can be avoided and bone loss can be slowed down.